Harold Baer Jr.

 Harold Baer Jr. (February 16, 1933 – May 27, 2014) was a United States district judge of the United States District Court for the Southern District of New York.

-Education
+Early life and education

 Born in New York City, New York, Baer received his Bachelor of Arts degree from Hobart College in 1954, where he was a member of Phi Beta Kappa.
 He received his Bachelor of Laws from Yale Law School in 1957.

 Early career

 Baer's father, Harold Baer, was a longtime New York Supreme Court justice, born in New York City.
 Baer Jr.'s own legal career began as an assistant to the General Counsel of Greater New York Mutual Insurance in 1958.
 He was then Assistant Counsel to the New York State Commission on the Governmental Operations of the City of New York (1959–60) and New York State Commission of Investigation (1960–61).
 From 1961 to 1967 he was an Assistant United States Attorney in the Southern District of New York.
 He then served as Executive director, Civilian Complaint Review Board New York City Police Department from 1967 to 1968 before going back to the United States Attorney's office as Chief of the Criminal Division from 1970 to 1972.
 He was then an adjunct professor at New York Law School from 1974 to 1983.